wahsh311/Jamil-Alwahsh/README.md

 ## Features

 - **Days Counter:** Calculates days passed using Swift's `Calendar` and `DateComponents`.
-- **Duaa Display & Customization: Cycles through a list of prayers.
+- **Duaa Display & Customization:** Cycles through a list of prayers.
 Users can add new prayers which are saved locally.
-- **Digital Rosary (Misbaha)
+- **Digital Rosary (Misbaha):** An interactive counter with haptic feedback.
-- **Local Notifications: Uses UserNotificationCenter to schedule background reminders.
+- **Local Notifications:** Uses `UNUserNotificationCenter` to schedule background reminders.
-- **App Groups Integration: the current Duaa and days passed is shared to support a home screen widget.
+- **App Groups Integration:** The current Duaa and days passed are shared to support a home screen widget.

 ## Technical Details